hevtiq/pptr-visual/README.md

-# Automated testing with Puppeteer and Percy
+# Automated testing with Puppeteer and Percy and CI with CircleCI

 ## 1. Setup project